18 May Unoma Okorafor: Invest in self-development. I have never met a great leader who is not a reader.

 It is a daily commitment to find balance but it all starts with setting boundaries and prioritizing what is important.
-For me I lose balance if I do not prioritize three key areas of my life which are; my spiritual life (I must find time to connect with God, meditate and attend church), my family life (I need to spend quality time with my husband and be engaged in my children’s’ lives) and find down time to relax (maybe visit friends, go on vacation, read a book, exercise, practice yoga or visit a fun place).
+For me, I lose balance if I do not prioritize three key areas of my life which are; my spiritual life (I must find time to connect with God, meditate and attend church), my family life (I need to spend quality time with my husband and be engaged in my children’s’ lives) and find downtime to relax (maybe visit friends, go on vacation, read a book, exercise, practice yoga or visit a fun place).

-For me once these three core things are in balance, I seem to be able to manage all the others.
+For me, once these three core things are in balance, I seem to be able to manage all the others.
 I have also been blessed to work with super amazing teams who do a lot in the background and are not getting credit for it.
 I am learning to recruit reliable people and put systems in place that allow me to delegate responsibility.
-Technology and automation also helps to keep me organized.
+Technology and automation also help to keep me organized.
 Ultimately, however, because I am balancing a lot, there are many things I have to say no to or accept that they will not be done perfectly.
-It’s always give and take.
+It’s always a give and take.